jnmclarty/pyenvdiff-lib/README.rst

 Web Usage
 ---------

 An alpha-level web-based comparison tool is available to browse and compare.
 PyEnvDiff ships with a default API Key, which is severly throttled.
 Some jerk is likely to abuse it, but until then, try it out.

-API keys are manually issued by the maintainer.
-You can get one by e-mailing, eg. "Hey, I'd like an API key.". :)  My e-mail is sprinkled in this repo, but also
+Get a `free personal API Key`_.

 Install your own API key by setting a global environment variable "PYENVDIFF_API_KEY", set to the api key.